-A Walmart money order is essentially a prepaid check or bank certificate.
-To get a money order, you pay the amount of the money order to the issuer, plus a small fee.
-Then you’ll be issued the money order, which will typically include the name of both the recipient and the issuer.
+A Walmart money order essentially is a prepaid check or bank certificate.
+To get a money order, you pay the amount that you need to send at Walmart, plus a small fee.
+Then you’ll be issued the money order, which you will fill in to include your name and that of the recipient.

 One of the main benefits of a money order is that it’s paid in advance, meaning a money order can’t bounce like a personal check can.
-Money orders are also issued with numbers, so they are traceable.
-You can usually cancel and reissue a money order if it’s lost or stolen, as long as you have saved the stub that contains all the required information.
+Money orders are issued with numbers, so they are traceable.
+You usually can cancel and reissue a money order if it’s lost or stolen, as long as you have saved the stub that contains all the required information.

 Walmart MoneyCenter Services

-- Credit cards, Walmart MoneyCards, Bluebird cards, Rapid Reload and Netspend
+- Credit cards, Walmart MoneyCards, Bluebird cards and Netspend Visa with Rapid Reload

 - Money transfers via MoneyGram transfer or MoneyGram money order, bill pay and check cashing